dbrennand/dbrennand.github.io/content/blog/:caddy-cloudflare.md

 [INFO][freshrss.yourdomain.com] Obtain: Releasing lock
 ```

 :star: Congratulations!
-You have successfully configured Caddy to obtain a valid certificate from Let's Encrypt for the subdomain `freshrss` under your Cloudflare apex domain :smile:.
+You have successfully configured Caddy to obtain a valid certificate from Let's Encrypt for the subdomain `freshrss` under your Cloudflare apex domain :smile:

 Navigate to `freshrss.yourdomain.com` in your browser and you will see the setup wizard for freshrss!